How to buy a jumper pack

 Lithium jumper packs can be dangerous

 Due to their chemical composition, lithium batteries can be dangerous.
-You’ve probably read about lithium batteries fires in Samsung phones.
+You’ve probably read about lithium battery fires in Samsung phones.
 Lithium batteries develop microscopic structures called “dendrites” that can short out two cells and start a raging fire.
 In addition to dendrite formation, jumper packs with lithium batteries can start on fire if they:

 • overheat while charging